JetDev22/JetDev22/readme.md

 </details>
 <details>
 <summary>Simple Code Timer - Python / Tkinter</summary>
 <p>I wanted to build a small code timer for myself, to time my sessions.
 I took this idea to learn a bit of tkinter to create desktop python apps.
-Since tkinter itself does look rather old I stumbled upon tkkbootstrap.
+Since I found tkinter to look a bit old'ish for my taste, I tried tkkbootstrap.
 This made the looks of it bit more modern.<a href="https://github.com/JetDev22/Code-Timer"> Go to Project here</a></p>
 <img style="float: left" src="projects/CodeTimer/screen1.png" width="310px">
 <img src="projects/CodeTimer/screen2.png" width="300px"><br>
 </details>